-- 64. Thus, the most compelling reason why Prevagen cannot do what Defendants claim it does is found in well-accepted body chemistry science apoaequorin, a dietary protein, is digested into common amino acids just like most other non-allergenic- dietary proteins and can make no more contribution to brain health than a piece of baloney, turkey or hamburger and very small pieces at that. - 65.
+- 65. And if, for some reason, some completely intact molecules of apoaequorin survived the enzymatic onslaught that happens during digestion which even Defendants admitted was not possible in a filing before the FDA in 2016 and even if some of these molecules did not get snatched up by the over 1 trillion cells in our bodies and somehow ended up near the brain, they would not be able to gain entry into the brain because the blood brain barrier ("BBB") would block entry. - 66.
+Thus, the most compelling reason why Prevagen cannot do what Defendants claim it does is found in well-accepted body chemistry science apoaequorin, a dietary protein, is digested into common amino acids just like most other non-allergenic- dietary proteins and can make no more contribution to brain health than a piece of baloney, turkey or hamburger and very small pieces at that. - 67.
 Once digested, apoaequorin is no longer apoaequorin, is not a calcium-binding protein (the feature that was the reason that Underwood believed apoaequorin works to provide brain health benefits), and instead becomes elementary amino acids.
 As a result, it is incapable of providing the purported brain health, function, and memory benefits.

-In 2016, Defendants Admitted to the FDA that Prevagen is Completely Digested into Amino Acids Like other Dietary Proteins - Or in Other Words - Prevagen Cannot Work as Represented 14
+In 2016, Defendants Admitted to the FDA that Prevagen is Completely Digested into Amino Acids Like Other Dietary Proteins - Or in Other Words - Prevagen Cannot Work as Represented14